 Armed with pictures, it was time to begin!
 This cake is a gluten-free chocolate 9″ round cake, and the owl is made from Rice Krispies and marshmallow.

-- Bake and crumb-frost the cake.
+- Prepare your cake.
+Bake and crumb-frost the cake.
 This cake is filled with vanilla mousse, covered with vanilla buttercream and then prepared with pink fondant as a base.

-- Make the owl shape.
-Mix up about a half batch of Rice Krispie treats and shape them into a dome.
+- Make your owl.
+Mix up about a half batch of Rice Krispy treats and shape them into a dome.
 Check the size against the cake to make sure it is proportioned properly.
 Next, allow it to cool and set-up.
 Then, cover the shape with one layer of chocolate fondant.
 Use a 1″ cutter to cut feathers.
 Apply feathers starting from the bottom, gradually getting lighter in color until you reach the top.

-- Make ears with gum paste, and affix them to the owl with toothpicks or straws.
+- Feathers & Ears.
+Make ears with gum paste, and affix them to the owl with toothpicks or straws.
 Allow to harden.

-- Now, roll out a larger disc of chocolate fondant.
+- Eyes, Brows & Feet.
+Roll out a larger disc of chocolate fondant.
 Cut out a triangle shape in the middle.
 Lay the fondant over the top of the owl, covering the ears and back of the owl.
 This fondant serves as a final layer so you won’t see the imperfections of the base layer.
 Now add small embellishments; eyes, feet, the bow etc. *See these in top final picture.

-- Make a fondant resting pad for the owl.
+- Embellish the owl cake.
+Make a fondant resting pad for the owl.
 Place straws in the cake to support the owl’s weight, and insert a dowel through the center to push the owl down onto.
 Decorate the cake with name, polka dates and final borders.